 You can make your visit with Santa easier by introducing your little one to Santa before they even arrive for photos.
-Read them books with Santa, take them to your photo location a few days before and show them videos of Santa.
+Read your kids books with Santa, take them to your photo location a few days before, and show them videos of Santa.
 I Spot Santa has plenty of videos with Santa to help you out with that on our videos page.

 4. Make them Comfortable